 Central IVF is committed to the best interests of the child through promoting evidence-based donor counselling practices.
 Our innovative counselling model ensures the ethical management of egg donation and more favourable outcomes for egg donor children.
-Under this model, which we use throughout Europe, comprehensive professional counselling is provided not only to potential egg donors (for whom it is mandatory), but also to recipients.
+Under this model, comprehensive professional counselling is provided not only to potential egg donors (for whom it is mandatory), but also to recipients.

 The comprehensive professional counselling provided by highly trained, compassionate and experienced counsellors is one of the main differences between Central IVF and other ART providers operating in Europe.

 EGG DONATION COUNSELLING WITH Central IVF

 A NEW ETHICAL MODEL IN EUROPE

 Feelings of frustration and distress are common in cases of repeated failures to fall pregnant.
 For many the distress is compounded by the social stigma of being childless.
 Coupled with this is the anxiety about treatment outcomes, more waiting and the rigours of further treatment.

 There is little doubt that the provision of professional and compassionate counselling is enormously important for the adjustment of egg recipients and is likely to better equip them for what lies ahead.
 Consideration of the possibility of treatment failure is also an integral component of appropriate donor counselling.
 This is why, though not mandatory, egg recipient counselling is strongly recommended.

 Pregnancy through egg donation is a remarkable and relatively new development.
 The life-changing beneﬁts for infertile couples are obvious and profound.
 It is important, however, in this changing world, that we never lose sight of the commitment to ethical principle of "do no harm".